rannn367/tp/docs/DeveloperGuide.md

 #### **Use Case: Delete a Staff Member**
 **MSS**
 1. Café owner requests to delete a staff member.
-2. System confirms the staff member’s existence.
+2. System confirms the staff member's existence.
 3. System deletes the staff member.
 4. System confirms deletion.
    Use case ends.